 We call upon all levels of government, in collaboration with Aboriginal peoples, sports halls of fame, and other relevant organizations, to provide public education that tells the national story of Aboriginal athletes in history.

 We call upon all levels of government to take action to ensure long-term Aboriginal athlete development and growth, and continued support for the North American Indigenous Games, including funding to host the games and for provincial and territorial team preparation and travel.

-As Canada approaches its 150th birthday on July 1, and anticipation gears up toward the North American Indigenous Games held in Toronto July 16-23, shared space is something all Canadians can celebrate.
+As Canada approaches its 150th birthday on July 1, and anticipation gears up toward the North American Indigenous Games held in Toronto July 16-23, shared space and reconciliation is something all Canadians can celebrate.